 Sales copy and product descriptions aren’t just there to sell your products – they also play a crucial SEO role as well.

-While every ecommerce site has flavour text, not all of them take the time to optimise them.
-This gives you an edge that you can use to get a leg up over
+While every eCommerce site has flavour text, not all of them take the time to optimise them.
+This gives you an edge that you can use to get a leg up over the competition!